 In the position of MFD and elongated hood

 ]The focusing ring is rotated 180 degrees, while the lens is extended by 16mm.
 The front lens is rotating.
-Beside on the bayonet mount has a narrow aperture ring.
+Besides on the bayonet mount has a narrow aperture ring.
 Also with rubbered texture.
 The lens has a retractable hood that extends 3cm.
 Lens has 9 blackened aperture blades.

 Near the aperture ring is a switch "A/M", which switches the manual and automatic iris control.
 Apparently, you can check the depth of field.